 “Belinda’s Petition,” a Poem by U.S. Poet Laureate Rita Dove

-In addition, Belinda Sutton’s eloquent petition was the inspiration for this poem by Rita Dove, U.S. Poet laureate from 1993 to 1995.
-Ms. Dove is the author of the novel Through the Ivory Gate, a collection of stories, a verse drama, and five books of poetry, including the Pulitzer Prize-winning Thomas and Beulah.
-Recipient of numerous literary fellowships and awards, she is currently Commonwealth Professor of English at the University of Virginia.
+Belinda Sutton’s eloquent petition was the inspiration for this poem by Rita Dove, U.S. Poet laureate from 1993 to 1995.
+Ms. Dove has published multiple books of poetry, essays, and fiction.
+Recipient of numerous literary fellowships and awards, including a Pulitzer Prize for her poetry collection Thomas and Beulah, she is currently a Professor of Creative Writing at the University of Virginia.

 To read Rita Dove’s poem Belinda’s Petition, click here.